logaretm/vee-validate/docs/guide/localization.md

 # Localization

 This plugin only comes with English messages to keep things small, but it was built with flexible message generation in mind.
 The [English messages file](https://github.com/baianat/vee-validate/blob/master/dist/locale/en.js) is an example on how you would structure those messages.
 Then you may want to update the validator dictionary, which should happen once in your app startup.
-Still, you may update them whenever you want at any point of your app, check the [dictionary](#attributes-dictionary) description below.
+Still, you may update them whenever you want at any point of your app, check the [dictionary](#using-the-dictionary-api) section below.

 ## Aliases